-Board Chairperson's Message - 1 page The Board Chairperson's Message should take the form of a transmittal letter and identify acceptance of responsibility for results and any variances explained in the report.
+Responsible Person's Message - 1/2 page

+The message should take the form of a transmittal letter and identify acceptance of responsibility for results and any variances explained in the report.
 It should also include the mandate of the entity and a general comment about success in achieving the relevant strategic directions of Government as communicated by the responsible minister.

-Government Entity Overview - 1 page The Government Entity Overview should be presented immediately after the Board Chairperson's Message, and include the entity's vision, mission, lines of business, as well as other key statistics, such as the number of employees, physical location (including regional representation), and a brief, general description of revenues and expenditures (e.g. this could be presented in two small pie charts).
+Government Entity Overview - 1 page

+The Government Entity Overview should provide key statistics, location and/or representation, vision, mission, and where appropriate a brief, general description of revenues and expenditures (e.g. this could be presented in two small pie charts).
+If the Lines of Business are the same as the mandate, there is no need to restate them in this section.

-FORMAT:
+Format

 - 1. Table of Contents (1 page)

-- Board Chairperson's Message (including mandate - 1 page)
+- 2. Responsible Person's Message (1⁄2 page)

 - 3. Government Entity Overview (1 page)

 - a.
-Vision
+Key Statistics

 - b.
-Mission
+Physical Location or Representation

 - c.
-Lines of Business
+Description of Revenues and Expenditures

 - d.
-Number of Employees
+Lines of Business (if appropriate)

 - e.
-Physical Location
+Vision

 - f.
-Other Key Statistics
+Mission

-- 4. Shared Commitments (1 to 2 pages)
+- 4. Shared Commitments (where appropriate)

-- 5. Highlights and Accomplishments (1 to 2 pages, or dispersed throughout report)
+- 5. Highlights and Accomplishments (1 page or dispersed throughout report)

-- 6. Outputs (5 to 6 pages)
+- 6. Activities (1 page)

 - a.
-Issues
+Progress on strategic directions

 - b.
-Goals and objectives

-- c.
-Progress and Accomplishments

-- d.
 Objective, Measures and Indicators for next fiscal year

 - 7. Opportunities and Challenges Ahead (1 page)

-- 8. Financial Statements
+- 3. Financial Statements